hyperledger/iroha-2-docs/src/guide/python.md

 ```

 Second, you should provide the account with a public key.
 It is tempting to
-generate both it and the private key at this time, but it isn't the
+generate both the public and the private key at this time, but it isn't the
 brightest idea.
-Remember, that _the white_rabbit_ trusts _you,
+Remember that _the white_rabbit_ trusts _you,
 alice@wonderland,_ to create an account for them in the domain
-_looking_glass, **but doesn't want you to have access to that account after
+_looking_glass_, **but doesn't want you to have access to that account
+after creation**.

-creation**._ If you gave _white_rabbit_ a key that you generated yourself,
+If you gave _white_rabbit_ a key that you generated yourself, how would
-how would they know if you don't have a copy of their private key?
-Instead,
+they know if you don't have a copy of their private key?
+Instead, the best
-the best way is to **ask** _white_rabbit_ to generate a new key-pair, and
+way is to **ask** _white_rabbit_ to generate a new key-pair, and then give
-give you the public half of it.
+you the public half of it.

 After putting all of this together, we submit it as before: